lsst-sitcom/sitcomtn-026/index.rst

 There are several options for controlling the CCD, but the procedure I have been following is to open three screens, as follows:

--  Login to atsccs1, using ssh -X -Y yourname@atsccs1.cp.lsst.org
+-  Login to auxtel-mcm, using ssh -X -Y yourname@auxtel-mcm.cp.lsst.org

--  On this machine, cd to /lsst/ccs/prod/bin

 -  Then launch the ccs-console, using ./ccs-console&

+- If, like me, you have an M1 Mac, then the ccs-console will launch with a black screen.
+  You can fix this by launching ccs-console with the following options: ccs-console -Dsun.java2d.xrender=false -Dsun.java2d.pmoffscreen=false&

 -  The ccs-console should then appear in an X-window.
 You will need to launch the ats-power tab in the CCS_Subsystems pull down menu.

--  Then launch the ccs-shell, using ./ccs-shell
+-  Then launch the ccs-shell, using ccs-shell

--  Login to atshcu1, using ssh yourname@atshcu1.cp.lsst.org
+-  Login to auxtel-hcu01, using ssh yourname@auxtel-hcu01.cp.lsst.org

 -  On this machine, cd to /home/ccs/scripts